 But for some nutrients, cooking (and juicing) is more nutritious, because it makes the nutrients more easily assimilated.
-Cooking and juicing breaks down tough fibres and allows the digestive juices to work more effectively on the vegetable.
+Cooking and juicing breaks down tough fibers and allows the digestive juices to work more effectively on the vegetable.
 This is particularly important for someone who is elderly, ill or who has impaired digestion.

 For example, research has shown that we absorb approximately 3-4% of carotenoids from raw carrots and 15-20% from cooked carrots.
-Carotenoids are plant pigments that give yellow, orange and red fruit and vegetables their colour.
-Carotenoids are powerful antioxidants, so have a role in helping us fight old age and cancer.
+Carotenoids are plant pigments that give yellow, orange and red fruit and vegetables their color.
+Carotenoids are powerful antioxidants, so they have a role in helping us fight old age and cancer.

 Juicing fruit and vegetables is an excellent way to combine the advantages of both raw and cooked.
 There are a lot of different juicers out there, so do your research before you purchase a juicer.

 What are the benefits of a juicer over just eating fresh fruit and vegetables?

 The use of fresh fruit and vegetable juices in both normal and therapeutic diets has long been established as a great aid to natural health, energy and well-being.
 The high mineral and nutrient content, combined with the vibrant life-energy of fresh fruits and vegetables, makes pure, fresh juice a wonderful part of a healthy person’s diet.
 In no other way can one consume the nutritional content of, for example, a pound or two of apples and carrots (in a glass) and then go on to eat a healthy breakfast.